JieningLi/book-api-express-mocha-chai/README.md

 # Build a RESTful Book API with express js and Mongodb

-This book API has a full CRUD operation.Testings are done under Mocha and Chai.
+This book API has a full CRUD operation.
+Testings are done under Mocha and Chai framework.

 ## Tools used in this application